xSplasher/TwitchLichessBot/README.md

 You (the streamer) will be playing on your Lichess account while Chat should be playing on another one.

-Chat is going to vote for moves, the most voted move is played by the bot.
+Chat is going to vote for moves in twitch chat, the most voted move is played by the bot.

 ## How can i play ?
 First you need to install some stuff to make it work: